h2oai/sparkling-water/README.md

 * How do I increase the amount of memory assigned to the Spark executors in Sparkling Shell?

  > Sparkling Shell accepts common Spark Shell arguments.
 For example, to increase
- > memory allocated by each executor, use the `spark.executor.memory`
+ > the amount of memory allocated by each executor, use the `spark.executor.memory`
  > parameter: `bin/sparkling-shell --conf "spark.executor.memory=4g"`